 Professor Alexander specializes in Latin American urban and environmental history with thematic interests in the histories of technology, science, and medicine.
 She initially became interested in Latin America while earning her B.A. from Chico State, and later went on to receive her M.A. in Latin American Studies and Ph.D. in History from the University of Arizona.
 In 2016 the University of Pittsburgh Press published her first book, entitled City on Fire: Technology, Social Change, and the Hazards of Progress in Mexico City, 1860-1910.
 She has published articles in Urban History and Mexican Studies/Estudios Mexicanos and is currently working on a second book about a petroleum explosion that occurred outside of Mexico City in 1984.
 In addition, she is the co-editor of Problems in Modern Latin American History, 5th ed.
 (Rowman & Littlefield, 2019).

-Professor Alexander teaches courses in the fields of Latin American history, the history of sustainability, and urban history.
-She directs the My Housing Story Oral History Project that can be found at www.myhousingstory.com.
-She is also a founder and lead faculty advisor for the student journal East Bay Historia and the Wanda Washington Student History Conference.
+Professor Alexander teaches courses in the fields of Latin American history, the history of sustainability, and public history.
+She is also a founder and lead faculty advisor for the student journal East Bay Historia .
 In 2021, Professor Alexander won the College of Letters, Arts, and Social Sciences Faculty Excellence Award.

 Roger Baldwin (1995)

 B.A., University of Texas, Austin; M.A., University of California, Berkeley